 If you’re not giving your employees clear tasks and goals, you may not have a team motivation problem – you may have a communication problem.
 Goals and feedback let your team know what is expected and set a clear path for advancement.
 Performance reviews are an excellent form of feedback that not only helps you create goals for each employee, but lets them know where they stand.
 They’re a clear, objective form of communication that can be just what an employee needs to improve.

 Now that you’ve built the foundation of team motivation, you can implement a series of actions to help inspire your team to greatness.
 The first is recognition – everyone wants to be recognized.
 When you see a team member go above and beyond, recognize them.
 You’ll empower them to do more of the same.

 13. Foster collaboration

-When employees work as a true team, rather than separate individuals, everyone is more productive.
-Teams hold each other accountable, but also help out when someone is overwhelmed or absent.
+When employees work as a true team, rather than as separate individuals, everyone is more productive.
+Teams hold each other accountable, but also help when someone is overwhelmed or absent.
 Outings, fun traditions and friendly competitions foster that sense of collaboration and improve team motivation.